3rd Sunday of Advent

 I have been using the stanzas of the song The whole world is waiting by Kate Hurley and The Many.
 It was written for Advent but I find myself returning to it as a prayer.
 I encourage you to look it up and give it a listen.

-Amy Kim Kyremes-Parks is the Director of Formation for Children and their Family’s at Grace Covenant Presbyterian Church in Asheville, North Carolina.
-Originally from Salt Lake City, Utah she is a cis Latiné woman with deep roots in the Presbyterian Church USA.
+Amy Kim Kyremes-Parks is originally from Salt Lake City, Utah and is a cis Latiné woman with deep roots in the Presbyterian Church USA.
 As a daughter of an immigrant from the Dominican Republic and an Indigenous Latiné she finds grounding and strength from the ancestors and seeks to be an advocate for the marginalized and unseen.
 Amy Kim loves creating space for folks to interact with the Holy and one another through art, opportunities for disruption and surprises.
 Her life is shared with her amazing spouse, Justin, children, Natalily & Isaiah, Herbie the Poodle and 5 chickens!

 Previous Story